nextflow-io/training/docs/basic_training/containers.md

 ### File system mounts

-Create a genome index file by running Salmon in the container.

-Try to run Salmon in the container with the following command:
+Containers run in a completely separate file system and it cannot access the hosting file system by default.

+For example, running the following command that is attempting to generate a genome index using the Salmon tool will fail because Salmon cannot access the input file:

 ```bash
 docker run my-image \
     salmon index -t $PWD/data/ggal/transcriptome.fa -i transcript-index
 ```

-The above command fails because Salmon cannot access the input file.

-This happens because the container runs in a completely separate file system and it cannot access the hosting file system by default.

-You will need to use the `--volume` command-line option to mount the input file(s) e.g.
+To mount a filesystem within a Docker container, we use the `--volume` command-line option when running the container.
+Its argument consists of two fields separated by a colon (:):

+- Host source directory path
+- Container target directory path

+For example:

 ```bash
 docker run --volume $PWD/data/ggal/transcriptome.fa:/transcriptome.fa my-image \